rajatvd/PytorchSession/PITCHME.md

 @ulend
 +++
 @ul
-* If you don't want to write for loops to train - just use my [utils](https://github.com/rajatvd/PytorchUtils)
+* If you don't want to write for loops to train - just use my [utils](https://github.com/rajatvd/PytorchUtils) :P
     * Attempts to abstract out only the training part, while letting you still get comfy with the gradients.
     * No restrictive `fit` method - meaning you have to write the backward and step calls yourself
 * Don't forget, keras doesn't have dynamic graphs too (tf.eager works, but I like my dynamic graphs without the baggage of 10 other APIs)